Diophantine problems in solvable groups: Introduction

+{ {\ref{t: elliptic_groups}} \begin{theorem} Let $G$ be a finitely generated group such that for some $i \in \mathbb{N}$ $\gamma_i(G)$ is e-definable in $G$ (in particular, if $\gamma_i(G)$ has finite verbal width) and $G/\gamma_i(G)$ is not virtually abelian.
+Then there exists a ring of algebraic integers $O$ that is e-interpretable in $G$, hence $\mc{D}(O) \leq_P \mc{D}(G)$. \end{theorem} } There are many groups that satisfy the premises of Theorem \ref{t: elliptic_groups}.
+We mentioned some of them in the corollary below.

+{ {\ref{c: corollary_quotients}} \begin{corollary} Let $G$ be a finitely generated group which is either metabelian, or solvable minimax, or polycyclic, or virtually abelian-by-nilpotent, or (nilpotent minimax)-by-(abelian-by-finite).
+If $G/\gamma_i(G)$ is not virtually abelian for some $i \in \mathbb{N}$ then there exists a ring of algebraic integers $O$ that is e-interpretable in $G$, hence $\mc{D}(O) \leq_P \mc{D}(G)$. \end{corollary} }

+The results above are all of the reducibility type, i.e., they show that the Diophantine problem for various groups $G$ is at least as hard as the one for a suitable ring of algebraic integers $O$.
+It seems, it does not give us much unless we know the complexity of the Diophantine problem in $O$, which is conjectured to be undecidable \cite{Phe_Zah, Denef_conjecture}.
+One can show that for a wide variety of finitely generated nilpotent groups the ring $O$ is, in fact, isomorphic to $\mbb Z$, where the Diophantine problem is known to be undecidable.
+Furthermore, we proved in \cite{GMO} that the ring $O$ in a random finitely generated nilpotent group of class $c \geq 2$ is, indeed, isomorphic to $\mbb Z$.
+Our method of proving isomorphism $O \simeq \mbb Z$ is based on maximal rings of scalars of bilinear maps and centralizer small (c-small) elements in groups $G$, i.e., elements of infinite order $g \in G$ such that $C_G(g) = \langle g\rangle \times Z(G)$.

+{ {\ref{l: largest_ring_free_2_nilp}} \begin{proposition} Let $G$ be a finitely generated nilpotent group of class $2$.
+If $G$ has a c-small element then the largest ring of scalars of $G$ is $\mbb Z$ and it is e-interpretable in $G$. \end{proposition} }

-We further use the above methods to prove that the ring $\mbb Z$ is e-interpretable in any finitely generated non-abelian free nilpotent group, a result that is already implicit in the work of Duchin, Liang and Shapiro \cite{Duchin}.
+We further use the above methods to prove that the ring $\mbb Z$ is e-interpretable in the nilpotent groups below.
+Let $N_c$ be a finitely generated non-abelian free nilpotent group of nilpotency class $c \geq 2$.
+The next result is implicit in the aforementioned work of Duchin, Liang and Shapiro \cite{Duchin}.